pabsan-0/mlp/README.md

 - Bash: holds a custom `.bashrc_extra` file with additional custom `.bashrc` lines.
 This file is simply sourced when `mlp` launches.
 Source yourself for the same effect.
 For now, the systems default `.bashrc` is already run from `mlp`, hence the prefix `_extra`.
 - Tmux: passes a custom `.tmux.conf` as argument to `tmux`
 - Vim: passes a custom `.vimrc` as argument to `tmux`.
 Holds a dir to store swapfiles and other cache.
-- Vscode: carries two files `keybindings.json` and `settings.json`, and also a dir where a disposable `vscode` user directory will be created.
-Of course, you must invoke `code` from a terminal for this to work.

 Source `mlp.configs.sh` to enable these.